-McElligotts Tas had the pleasure of working on what is currently the largest transport infrastructure project in northern Victoria.
-The project, due to be completed in mid-2022, is the Echuca-Moama Bridge Project, which is the long anticipated second crossing between the towns of Echuca and Moama over the Murray and Campaspe rivers.
+In 2020, McElligotts had the pleasure of working on what is currently the largest transport infrastructure project in northern Victoria.
+The project, due to be completed in mid-2022, is the Echuca-Moama Bridge Project, which is delivering a much anticipated second crossing between the towns of Echuca and Moama over the Murray and Campaspe rivers.
 This $323.7 million project (Stages 1 to 4) is jointly funded by the Australian, Victoria and NSW Governments.

-McElligotts are proud to have been involved with such an incredible project.
-The Echuca-Moama Bridge Project delivered by MRPV and Transport for NSW (Stage 4) will connect the Murray Valley Highway and Warren St on the Echuca side of the river with the Cobb Highway at Perricoota Rd in Moama.
+McElligotts is proud to have been involved with such an incredible project.
+The Echuca-Moama Bridge Project delivered by MRPV and Transport for NSW (Stage 4) will connect the Murray Valley Highway and Warren Street on the Echuca side of the river with the Cobb Highway at Perricoota Rd in Moama.